erno98/ID2223/README.md

 ### Notes
 If desired you can choose to export the collected weather data used for predictions as a CSV file by setting ```save_to_csv``` parameter to True when ```get_weather_data``` is called.

+API optimizations were made to ensure that weather files are saved and used until a renewed API call is actually desired.
+This means the API for the weather data is only used at max once a day and only on the initial page load.

+Models are saved locally after being collected from the Hopsworks model & feature store, meaning they're not downloaded every time the page is reloaded.

+We provide multiple models based on various weather API’s.
+This creates the scalability to add various additional models or furtherr append additional weather data if desired.
+The current models used are Random Forest Regressor, Gradient Boosting Regressor and Lasso.

+Currently, the solution is an Ensemble model of the various aforementioned models.
+The code is structured such that additional ones can easily be added or removed if they manage to provide better results.

+Meta data of cities can be viewed on the interactive map by clicking on the individual cities.

+Our solution is not relying on previous predictions, but instead relies on weather forecast data for the current day and the 6 following days.

 ### Structure
 Contained within the air_quality directory with following structure:
 ```